Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Model and basic results

 For monotonicity in $x$, consider $0\leq x_{1}<x_{2}$ and an admissible ratcheting-down strategy $C^{1}\in\Pi_{x_{1},c}^{S}$ for any $c\in S$, and let us define $C^{2}\in\Pi_{x_{2},c}^{S}$ as $C_{t}^{2}=C_{t}^{1}$ until the exhaustion time of the controlled process $X_{t}^{C^{1}}$, and then setting $C_{t}^{2}=0$ (i.e. no emissions) afterwards. \ Clearly, $J(x;C_{1})\leq J(x;C_{2})$ and so $V^{S}(x_{1},c)\leq V^{S}(x_{2},c)$. $\blacksquare$

 The following proposition provides a global Lipschitz estimate for the optimal value function.
-The proof is identical to the one of Proposition 2.2 in \cite{AAM1}, with the obvious adaptations for the factor $\Lambda$.
+The proof is identical to the one of Proposition 2.2 in Albrecher et al.\ \cite{AAM1}, with the obvious adaptations for the factor $\Lambda$.

 \begin{proposition} There exists a constant $K>0$ such that

 for all $0\leq x_{1}\leq x_{2}$ and $c_{1},c_{2}\in S$ with $c_{1}\leq c_{2}. $ \end{proposition}

 Finally, we state the Dynamic Programming Principle (DPP), its proof is similar to the one of Lemma 1.2 in Azcue and Muler \cite{AM Libro}{ .}